 Movement in Dead Cells is supremely polished, with every action offering a delicious snatch of environmental feedback.
 The way doors splinter like balsa wood when you crash through them; the shower of gold when you bust open a coin cache; the mechanical crunch of the game’s elevators whirring into motion.
 Every interaction is a joy.

 And can you name a more satisfying ‘ground pound’ in all of gaming than the breathtaking “THHHHUNK” its protagonist makes as they power-slam into the ground?
 It’s rivalled maybe only by Kratos’ axe-catch as the most pleasing button-press of 2018.

 Given that Dead Cells demands you play the same levels over and over and over again for modest incremental reward, its ‘feel’ is completely central to its success.
-It’s often a game where the journey – not the destination – is the reward.
-And that journey is a loop, not a line, so round and round and round I go…
+It’s a game where the journey – not the destination – is the reward.
+And that journey is a loop, not a line, so round and round and round you go…

 2. Secrets, riddles and rumours

 Dead Cells wears its influences on its sleeve.
 Its sprawling map design is cut from Castlevania-hued cloth; its procedural generation engine doffs its cap to Spelunky and Rogue Legacy; and the oblique, less-is-more world building is pure Dark Souls.